 The Church of San Pedro was erected on the old grounds of “Hospital de Naturales”, created specifically for the natives, which is why some traditionalists know this church as the “Parish of the Natives´ Hospital”.

 Its altarpiece is remarkable, of 4 bodies and 3 blocks, with 18 Solomonic columns, having as coronation of its tabernacle (made of silver) a Paschal lamb on the Book of the Seven Seals.

 Among the most famous of San Pedro are the portraits of the founders of the temple.
-The first canvas depicts the Bishop Mollinedo advanced age, and the upper part shows the coat of arms.
-Also among the images highlights the Purified Virgin Candelaria.
-They also highlight the image of the Dolorosa, San Pedro, San Pedro Nolasco, San Juan and the Lord of the Holy Sepulchre.
-Visits during Mass times.
+The first canvas depicts the Bishop Mollinedo in advanced age, and the upper part shows the coat of arms.
+Also among the images, the Candelaria or “Purified Virgin” stands out.
+Other highlights are: the image of the Dolorosa, San Pedro, San Pedro Nolasco, San Juan and the Lord of the Holy Sepulchre.

 Visits are during Mass times.
 The Mass hours are the following: Monday-Saturday: 7:00a.m.-6:00p.m.
 Sundays: 6:15a.m., 7:30a.m., 10:00a.m. and 6:00p.m. – FREE ENTRY